andreagemelli/andreagemelli.github.io/content/posts/docs_and_graphs/index.md

 ShowReadingTime: true
 ---

 How our brain processes and understands documents?
 It's not just about reading words sequentially - we naturally perceive relationships between different parts of a page, like how titles relate to paragraphs or how table cells connect to form meaningful structures.
-This intuitive way of understanding documents through relationships has inspired an exciting intersection between document analysis and graph theory, which strongly inspired my PhD thesis "Connecting the DOCS: a graph-based approach to document understanding" [^0].
-This article is an introductory version of its second chapter, summarizing the key aspect and interesting spots of this niche of Document AI.
+This intuitive way of understanding documents through relationships creates an exciting intersection between document analysis and graph theory, which strongly inspired my PhD thesis "Connecting the DOCS: a graph-based approach to document understanding" [^0].

+This article is an introductory version of its second chapter, summarizing the key aspects and interesting spots of this niche of Document AI.

 ## What's a Graph Anyway?